Authenticated Data Decryption

 To load a Virgil Key from a specific storage, developers need to change the storage path during Virgil SDK initialization.

-To decrypt the encrypted data, you will need to load Bob's Virgil Key.
-The Loading Key guide provides more details.
+To decrypt data, you will need Bob's stored Virgil Key.
+See the Storing Keys guide for more details.